zeospec/bangalore.python.org.in/_posts/2017-06-03-how-bangpypers-is-run.md

 #### Planning

-The team uses Email and Whatsapp for internal communication to discuss labor sharing, whom to contact for the venue, what topics to discuss and how will be available during the meetup, how can we and post-mortem.
+The team uses Email and Whatsapp for internal communication to discuss labor sharing, whom to contact for the venue, what topics to discuss and who will be available during the meetup, how can we and post-mortem.
 During any month, the volunteers start planning for next two meetups.
 Whether the next meetups are workshop or talks, where to host etc. You can see the team members in the meetup group co-organization section.

 #### Video

 In last three meetups, a volunteer record talks using an iPhone and uploads to [YouTube channel](https://www.youtube.com/channel/UCIYL-l3N9VLFbqMum40D-1w).
 The video coverage is still at the experimental stage.

-The organizing team spends a significant amount of time do all the work.
+The organizing team spends a significant amount of time doing all the work.
 On an average, the team, not an individual spends somewhere between twelve to fifteen hours monthly to run the meetup.

 It has taken years for us to reach this place.
 If you have read this far and manage a meetup group, take a couple of hours and write up how you organize the meetup.
 All of us can learn from each other.